aram-de/Mini-project/README.md

 Refactor to use try, excepts to validate my data.
 I started doing this in the failed repository pattern version of the project.
 I thought it would simplify data validation hugely, but it also resulted in some limitations that I had not foreseen.
 For example, challenging behaviour if you tried to recursively call a method in the exception.

+Use ENUMs for the statuses, since they are constants.
+Although I was pretty happy with using a tuple with strings nonetheless!

 It would be nice to complete the requirements from weeks five and six and the optional requirements that I abandoned along the way.

 Since I have talked quite a bit about the failed attempt to use the repository pattern, I have uploaded it in case anyone is curious.
 It can be found here